sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_dc_encoder_2/README.md

-# Adafruit CRICKIT with Circuit Playround Bluefruit and DC motors with encoders connected to Circuit Playround
+# Adafruit CRICKIT with Circuit Playground Bluefruit and DC motors with encoders connected to Circuit Playground

 ![Robot from above](IMG_0051.jpg)